A Mean Field Game of Optimal Portfolio Liquidation: The mean-field game

 where $\widetilde W=(W^0,W)$ is a $m$-dimensional Brownian motion.
-The liquidation constraint $X_T=0$ results in a singularity of the value function at liquidation time; see \cite{GHS-2013}.
+The process $Y$ is called the adjoint process to the controlled state process $X$.
+The liquidation constraint $X_T=0$ results in a singularity of the value function at liquidation time; see \cite{AJK-2014,GHS-2013}.
 As a result, the terminal condition for $Y$ cannot be determined a priori.
-It is implicitly encoded in the FBSDE \eqref{optimality-system-PVE}.
 In particular, the first equation holds on $[0,T]$ while the second equation holds on $[0,T)$.
+A standard approach yields the candidate optimal control